Coronavirus chaos in China's sporting calendar - France 24

 -- Cycling: The Tour of Hainan, due to be promoted to the second-tier ProSeries this year, was scheduled from February 23 to March 1 on the southern island of Hainan.
 It has been cancelled "due to the health situation in the country", the International Cycling Union said on Monday but could be rescheduled later in 2020.

--- Formula One: The Chinese Grand Prix race weekend is scheduled for Shanghai from April 17-19, an event which attracts tens of thousands of fans.
+-- Formula One: The Chinese Grand Prix race weekend is scheduled for Shanghai from April 17-19, an event that attracts tens of thousands of fans.
+Governing body the FIA has said it will monitor the situation closely.

-"We are monitoring the situation in close collaboration with F1, the promoter and with the Federation of Automobile Sports in China, which is our conduit on the ground in China," governing body FIA said in a statement.

-"We are all monitoring it together.
-At this stage not much we can do except watch the situation and react if necessary, if recommendations are made by the relevant authorities."

 -- Football: China is due to host the Maldives in a World Cup qualifying match on March 26 and travel to Guam for another on March 31 and said despite the postponement of all domestic football any decision on international fixtures would be made at a later date.

-"The CFA will continue to maintain close communication with national authorities, and decide each event's timing separately based on the actual development of the epidemic situation in each locality," a statement said.

 -- Wrestling: The Asian Olympic qualifying tournament scheduled for March 27-29 in Xi'an could be cancelled.
-"We are following the situation closely and we are in close contact with the Chinese federation and local authorities," Nenad Lalovic, president of the International Wrestling Federation, told AFP on Monday.
-"We will take a decision within 15 days."
+The International Wrestling Federation told AFP on Monday that it would take a decision within 15 days.

 © 2020 AFP